Kent Ivanoff remembers the Great Recession 12 years ago and tells us what we might expect to happen now and how healthcare providers can respond.

 We’re still in the early days of this battle, and undoubtedly many more changes and challenges are yet to come, both immediate and long-term.
 From those, we will learn more, together.
 In future blog posts I’ll cover the changing nature of recessions as they relate to long-term employment, and trends from a macro-economic level.

 If these issues are impacting your health system, send a note: email@example.com.

-And join our May 7th webinar to hear how health systems are using learnings from consumer finance and other strategies to benefit their patients and preserve their bottom lines as they navigate COVID-19.
+Listen to this webinar to hear how health systems are learning from consumer finance and other strategies to benefit their patients and preserve their bottom lines.